The 20 Best Multicentric Reticulohistiocytosis Doctors in France

 Paris, FR

-Marie-dominique Pennamen-Vignon practices in Paris, France.
+Marie-dominique Pennamen-Vignon practices practicing medicine in Paris, France.
 Pennamen-Vignon is rated as an Advanced expert by MediFind in the treatment of Multicentric Reticulohistiocytosis.
-Their top areas of expertise are Acute Febrile Neutrophilic Dermatosis, Kimura Disease, Mycosis Fungoides, and Cutaneous T-Cell Lymphoma (CTCL).
+They are also highly rated in 7 other conditions, according to our data.
+Their clinical expertise encompasses Acute Febrile Neutrophilic Dermatosis, Kimura Disease, Mycosis Fungoides, and Cutaneous T-Cell Lymphoma (CTCL).

 Advanced in Multicentric Reticulohistiocytosis